 Due to the nature of the shape-shifter and her ability to take on other forms, stories about her often overlap heavily with other archetypes such as the trickster archetype, magician archetype, god archetype, enchantress/enchanter archetype, and spy archetype.
 It is easy to trick someone when you appear in a different form.
 The ability to shape-shift does appear to be a magical ability.
 Gods and goddesses, being all powerful, often used their power to change forms.
 Many shape-shifters are able to enchant and seduce people when in disguise.
 And, it is especially easy to spy on others when in an inconspicuous skin.

-Many people confuse the shape-shifter with the prostitute archetype.
-In the shadow, the prostitute gives up who she is and what she believes in to make other people happy.
-She’s a classic people pleaser.
-She sells herself to be loved and liked, and to get what she needs from others.
-The shadow shape-shifter changes form for any number of reasons.
+In the shadow, the shape-shifter archetype can give up who she is and what she believes in to make other people happy.
+She can be a classic people pleaser.
+She may take a form that helps her be loved and liked, and to get what she needs from others.
+However, the shadow shape-shifter changes form for any number of reasons, not just people pleasing.
 She does so to go unnoticed and be noticed, to please others and to stand up to them, and to get what she wants and to be generous.
 Her shape changes just for the sake of changing many times.

 The Shape-Shifter Today